Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

-Since manifolds are a full subcategory of diffeological spaces they naturally form a full subcategory of concrete sheaves.
-The Grothendieck construction embedding concrete sheaves into stacks over manifolds restricted to this full subcategory corresponds exactly to the Yoneda embedding of manifolds into stacks.
-In other words, for $\iota:\mfld\to\csheaves$ the aforementioned embedding of manifolds into concrete sheaves, $\int:\csheaves \to \stacks$ the Grothendieck construction, and $y:\mfld\to \stacks$ the Yoneda embedding, the diagram:
+Since manifolds form a full subcategory of diffeological spaces, they in turn form a full subcategory of concrete sheaves.
+The Grothendieck construction embedding concrete sheaves into stacks over manifolds restricted to this full subcategory corresponds exactly to the ($2$-categorical) Yoneda embedding of manifolds into stacks.
+In other words, for $\iota\colon\mfld\to\csheaves$ the aforementioned embedding of manifolds into concrete sheaves, $\int\colon\csheaves \to \stacks$ the Grothendieck construction, and $y\colon\mfld\to \stacks$ the Yoneda embedding, the diagram

 commutes.
-For this reason, we may properly think of $\int:\csheaves \to \stacks$ as an extension of the Yoneda embedding.
-As $\coarse$ and $\int$ form an adjunction, we recover a result similar to that for topological stacks (hence, the name ``diffeological coarse moduli space'' for the object $\coarse(\mathcal{X})$ for any stack $\mathcal{X}$).
+For this reason, we may properly think of $\int\colon\csheaves \to \stacks$ as an extension of the Yoneda embedding.
+As $\coarse$ and $\int$ form an adjunction, we recover a result similar to the topological coarse moduli space correspondence mentioned above (hence the name ``diffeological coarse moduli space'' for the object $\coarse(\mathcal{X})$ for any stack $\mathcal{X}$).
+One may notice that $\iota$ here is the $1$-categorical Yoneda embedding of manifolds into sheaves over manifolds; thus $\int$ can be viewed as extending this embedding to its $2$-categorical counterpart.

-$\coarse$ has interesting properties when restricted to differentiable stacks.
-If $G=(G_1\toto G_0)$ is a Lie groupoid representing a differentiable stack $\mathcal{X}$, we show that $\coarse(\mathcal{X})$ is (isomorphic to) the concrete sheaf associated to the quotient diffeology on $G_0/G_1$, the orbit space of the groupoid.
-In the case where $\mathcal{X}=BG$, the stack of right principal $G$-bundles, we show that discretization ($\discr$) identifies principle $G$-bundles over each manifold that are locally $G$-equivariantly bundle-diffeomorphic, and concretization ($\concr$) further identifies such bundles that are fiberwise $G$-equivariantly bundle-diffeomorphic.
+Diffeology \emph{a priori} is a theory sitting in the realm of differential topology/geometry, not category theory.
+We therefore apply the categorical theory developed to differentiable stacks, obtaining geometric properties of their diffeological coarse moduli spaces.
+If $G=(G_1\toto G_0)$ is a Lie groupoid representing a differentiable stack $\mathcal{X}$, we show that $\coarse(\mathcal{X})$ is (isomorphic to) the concrete sheaf associated to the quotient diffeology on $G_0/G_1$, the orbit space of the groupoid; see \cref{t:orbitspace}.
+In the case where $\mathcal{X}=BG$, the stack of right principal $G$-bundles, we show that discretization ($\discr$) identifies principal $G$-bundles over each manifold that are locally $G$-equivariantly bundle-diffeomorphic, and concretization ($\concr$) further identifies such bundles that are fiberwise $G$-equivariantly bundle-diffeomorphic; see \cref{p:loc eqvt diffeo,p:fiber eqvt diffeo}.